North Carolina Wesleyan University: Campus

 The 200 acre Rocky Mount campus includes six residence halls, nine academic and administrative buildings, the Everett Gymnasium, The Dunn Center, and outdoor athletic facilities, including a soccer field, baseball field, tennis courts, Indoor Sports & Education Facility, artificial turf field, intramural fields, and softball field.
 There is also an on-campus Starbucks attached to the Pearsall Library.
 In addition to a residential campus, Wesleyan has developed a strong multi-campus Adult & Professional degree program with locations in Brunswick, Durham, Goldsboro, Greenville, Manteo, New Bern, Raleigh, Washington, Wilmington and Winston-Salem in addition to the main campus in Rocky Mount.

 Academics

-The university offers 33 undergraduate programs, 33 minor programs and two graduate degrees.
-It is a member of the National Association of Schools and Colleges of The United Methodist Church, the North Carolina Independent Colleges and Universities, the National Association of Independent Colleges and Universities, the Council of Independent Colleges, the Association of American Colleges and Universities, the Association of Governing Boards of Universities and Colleges, the National Association of Colleges and Universities Business Officers, and the American Council on Education.
-Women graduates are eligible for membership in the American Association of University Women.
-With a 13-1 student-to-faculty ratio, students are more than a number at NCWU and get one-on-one personal attention to help them succeed in the classroom.